 1003.
-Introduction to Economics and Business.
+Business Foundations.

 A basic study of principles and characteristics of economic systems and theories, economic and business history, and business institutions and their operations and environment.

 1033.
 Microcomputer Applications.

 The use of microcomputers and application software to solve business problems.
 Topics include operating systems, word processing, spreadsheets, presentation graphics, and database management.